 Financial Cost And Accountability

 Q. How much does it cost to send a child to Bethel?

 A. We use a sliding fee scale to determine a family or guardian’s ability to contribute to program costs.
 Most pay a nominal monthly fee for services, but no child is turned away because of the family’s inability to pay.

 A. Donations to Bethel Bible Village are tax deductible, as long as they meet IRS regulations.
 (Note: For families who pay boarding fees for their child, boarding fees are not tax deductible)

 Q. How is Bethel funded?

 A. Our ministry receives no government funding.
-We are supported by individual donors, foundations, organizations and businesses who support our mission, as well as various fundraising events.
+We are supported by individual donors, foundations, organizations and businesses, as well as various fundraising events.

 Q. Who verifies Bethel’s financial accountability?